The UN Global Goals

-Haypp Group supports the global goals of the 2030 Agenda for Sustainable Development as an universal call for action for a more sustainable development and address the global challenges we all face together.
-The 17 SDGs with its 169 targets and associated indicators give a framework to follow and operate within to achieve sustainable development which allows both social development and economic growth without endangering the planet’s ecosystem or jeopardizing the climate.
-Haypp Group follows the development and strives to contribute in a concrete way to several of them.
+For sustainable development, and to address the global challenges we face together, Haypp Group supports the global goals of the 2030 Agenda for Sustainable Development as a universal call for action.
+By using the 17 SDGs, with its 169 targets and associated indicators, we get a framework to follow and operate within.
+This is necessary to achieve sustainable development that allows both social development and economic growth, without endangering the planet’s ecosystem or jeopardising the climate.
+Haypp Group follows the development and strives to contribute in a concrete way to many of them.

 Good health and well-being

 The greatest possibility for Haypp Group to contribute to the SDGs is through goal number 3.
 Every 2 seconds someone aged 30 to 70 years dies prematurely from noncommunicable diseases – cardiovascular disease, chronic respiratory disease, diabetes, or cancer.
 And the reality is that the single most contributing factor to these deaths is smoking.
 Haypp Groups’ higher purpose relates directly to our health contribution and harm reduction found in the materiality analysis.

 Reduce mortality from noncommunicable diseases and promote mental health.
 Work towards our higher purpose of healthier enjoyment for millions, and offer less harmful alternatives to cigarettes through oral nicotine products.

 Implement the WHO framework convention on tobacco control.
 With the indicator 3.A.1 of age-standardised prevalence of current tobacco use among people aged 15 years and older